Skip to content

 Getting Started

 vspam.org is a community-driven phishing intelligence platform.
-This guide walks you through the four steps to go from zero to a fully integrated threat feed.
+This guide walks you through six steps — from account creation to a fully integrated threat feed.

 01